privacycg/is-logged-in/README.md

  By **default**, every origin has their login status bit set to `unknown`.

 The login status bit represents the **client-side** state of the origin in the browser and can be out-of-date with the **server-side** state (e.g. a user can delete their account in another browser instance).
+Even then, due to cookie expiration, it is an imperfect representation of the client-side state, in that it may be outdated.

 ### Setting the Login Status

-There are many mechanisms that a website can use to set the login status:
+There are several mechanisms that a website can use to set the login status:

 > TODO: figure out if we can put these behind user activation.